mpalashb/mpalashb/README.md

 💡 Let's collaborate on your data-driven projects and build remarkable solutions together!
 Feel free to reach out for discussions and project exploration.
 With a deep passion for unlocking the potential of Python, I thoroughly enjoy creating robust and challenging projects.

-🌱 I’m currently working as a freelancer on Upwork and continuously expanding my skills 📫 Feel free to Reach me at mpalash.biz@gmail.com to discuss collaboration and explore potential projects.
+🌱 I’m currently working as a freelancer on Upwork and continuously expanding my skills 📫 Feel free to Reach me at palash@mopalash.com or mpalash.biz@gmail.com to discuss collaboration and explore potential projects.